-Drawn to an oceanic feast of spectacles on Blue Planet II, closer to home, another spectacular is under way as we munch our way through ‘cheap’ salmon sandwiches.
+Drawn to an oceanic feast of spectacles on Blue Planet II, closer to home, another spectacular is under way as we munch our way through ‘cheap’ salmon dishes.

 Atlantic salmon are moving at the moment.
 Migratory instincts demanding the fish drive forward, bashing against rocks, jostling at the foot of waterfalls, ramming through woody debris across narrow channels, tails flapping as they power, their backs exposed, through wide shallows – a muscled sliver of coloured silver (cliche alert) majestically thrashing its way upstream to breed at any cost.